The Heart of New England - Subscribe Today - It's Free!

 All wood smoke, whether visible or not, can affect the health of everyone in

-ground.
-‘Wood smoke’ found indoors may come directly from a
+indoors may come directly from a woodstove/fireplace or from outdoor wood

-woodstove/fireplace or from outdoor wood smoke that has penetrated the
+smoke that has penetrated the building.

-Wood smoke contains harmful chemical substances such as: carbon
+Wood smoke contains harmful chemical substances such as: carbon monoxide,

-The biggest health threat from wood smoke comes from ‘particle pollution’ --
+The biggest health threat from wood smoke comes from "particle pollution" --

 tiny particles that remain airborne.
 Particle pollution contains many of the

 chemical substances mentioned above.
-These microscopic particles can get
+These microscopic particles can get into

-premature deaths in people with these chronic conditions.
+deaths in people with these chronic conditions.

 There are ways we can all reduce our impact on air quality in our

-complete combustion to reduce the amount of pollution emitted.
-Small, hot
+reduce the amount of pollution emitted.
+Small, hot fires are better than large

 To maintain your fire in the proper temperature range, use a stovepipe